MosGeo/BPSMAutoToolbox/README.md

-# The Stanford BPSM Petromod Toolbox
+# The Stanford BPSM PM Automation Toolbox

 This is an effort to automate creation, modification, and running of models used in the Schlumberger PetroMod software.